 How to Choose An Air Bed

-One of the first things to consider related to this purchase is what type you are going to buy.
+One of the first things to consider related to this purchase is what type of mattress you are going to buy.
 Blow up mattresses have come a long way since they were all just a thin layer of air which kept your body (barely) off of the ground.
 Today, there are numerous models on the market, each with their own advantages and disadvantages.
 Deciding which type to purchase comes down to the intended use of the product, and the budget you have available for the purchase.

 Many people are going to be looking for a raised mattress, as these are easier to get in and out of than one which sits low to the ground.
 Raised ones look quite similar to traditional mattresses once they are inflated, and they tend to be rather comfortable as well.
-Another option is a convertible air bed, which is one that can serve as a piece of furniture as well.
+Another option is a convertible air mattress, which is one that can serve as a piece of furniture as well.
 This is great if you want somewhere comfortable to sit when you aren’t laying down to sleep.
 Self-inflatable ones have the pump built right into the product, which is a distinct advantage from a convenience standpoint.
 Finally, we have one with the frame and rails included that will act more like a permanent solution to your sleeping needs.

 Comfort Level / Thickness

 Generally speaking, the comfort level offered by a good air mattress is going to be directly related to the thickness.
-A thicker one will usually be more comfortable than a thinner option, as you are going to have more air underneath you throughout the night.
+A thicker mattress will usually be more comfortable than a thinner option, as you are going to have more air underneath you throughout the night.
 It is common to lose some of their inflation overnight – especially if the night is cool – so starting out with a thick pad of air beneath your body is the best bet.
 With a thin mattress, it is possible to start the night somewhat comfortable, only to wake up with your body at least partially on the ground as it has deflated.

 Another comfort point to be considered is the possibility of having a different material – such as memory foam.
 In this case, you are using the air in the mattress to support your body weight, but you get the added comfort of material like foam.
 These tend to be more expensive, but they do provide a comfortable night’s sleep in most cases.

-Just like regular ones, inflatable beds are available in different sizes, generally ranging from Twin to King.
+Just like regular ones, inflatable air mattresses are available in different sizes, generally ranging from Twin to King.
 Choosing the right size is an important consideration and one that largely depends on your needs.
 Twin and Full sized beds tend to be an excellent choice for outdoor users.
-Unless you have a family, there's no reason you're going to want a big bed when it's going under in a tent.
+Unless you have a family, there’s no reason you’re going to want a big bed when it’s going under in a tent.

 The most common is the Queen size.
 It’s big enough to sleep two full adults but smaller than a King; it won’t take up your entire living room, or spare bedroom.
 Manufacturers make Queen sized more than any other, which gives the consumer many options to choose from.
 Don’t worry as our top picks are listed in this buyer’s guide.

 Lastly, there is the King size.
-If you've got the extra room and don't mind paying more than what the Queen size will cost, the King is a great option.
-If you're using it for guests, they will definitely be happy for the extra sleep space you gave them!
+If you’ve got the extra room and don’t mind paying more than what the Queen size will cost, the King is a great option.
+If you’re using it for visitors, they will definitely be happy for the extra sleep space you gave them!